cloudmesh/cloudmesh-mpi/doc/report.md

     >     Hello, World!
 I am process 3 of 4 on red.

 ## Installing mpi4py in MacOS
->>>>>>> de1262524383405a1ef21015f917cd767b21df0e

 A similar process can be followed to install mpi4py in MacOS.
 In this case, we can use Homebrew to get Open MPI by entering:

-`brew install open-mpi`.
+    $ brew install open-mpi

-Once Open MPI is working, steps 3 and 4 from the above pi4 installation can be followed in order to download and install mpi4py.
+Once Open MPI is working, steps 3 and 4 from the PI4 installation can be followed in order to download and install mpi4py.

 ## Hello World